markgbeckett/jupiter_ace/centipede/README.md

 Once I was aware of the cocktail and attract modes, it was somewhat easier to work out what was going on and I was surprised to discover that my recollection of how the spider moved was wrong.
 It turns out the spider either moves from left-to-right or right-to-left and never reverses its direction.
 During its travels, there is a chance it will stop moving horizontally and just move vertically for a while, before resuming its journey.
 I tried to work out the speed and the probability of it changing how it moved at any point, and then implemented that in Z80 machine code.

 Then I had to tackle the bit I had been most dreading: adding sound effects.
-There was one fortunate feature of Colin's original version, in that it only used two of the three sound channels on the AY-3-8910 chip, so I was able to use Channel C without any risk of corrupting existing sound effects.
-I thought for a while about how to do this, and considered reaching out for the community for help.
+Colin's original version helped a little here, in that it only used two of the three sound channels on the AY-3-8910 chip, so I was able to use the third channel (Channel C) without any risk of corrupting existing sound effects.
+I thought for a while about how to do this, and considered reaching out to the community for help.
 However, in the end, I decided to reverse engineer the implementation on the Atari original, which used a special chip called the Pokey chip, for which there is [online documentation](http://visual6502.org/images/C012294_Pokey/pokey.pdf).

 I worked out how to translate between the Pokey chips implementation of sound frequencies and the AY-3-8910's implementation and then created a small spreadsheet to convert the sound sequence for the spider.